 You need to consider the overall value that the candidate offered in her prior employment.
 Did she learn the company’s products even though her job was not to sell them?
 Did she keep up with the happenings in different departments and exhibit an overall value for and concern about the whole organization?
 Or, did she sit at her desk and just do her job?
 You are seeking to make the job offer to the candidate most likely to add value to your overall organization and its customers.

 What Did You Learn When You Considered Making Your Job Offer?

 These are the seven critical factors that you must consider before you make a job offer.
 Sadly, you may find, when you consider these questions and key factors, that you don’t have all of the information that you need for your assessment.

 A phone call or two might solve your information problem, but it’s much more important to prepare your team to do a better job in the future.

-This is a great opportunity for you to assess your recruiting and hiring process and your interview questions.
+This is a great opportunity for you to assess your recruiting and hiring process and interview questions.
 You want to make sure that you are better prepared in future recruitments, to obtain the information that you need, so that you can make a more educated and informed job offer.